 After all, Nike’s iconic brand was created by a broke design student needing a few extra dollars who created a memorable and recognisable design.

-The video below is a nice watch as Nike founder Phil Knight says the Nike swoosh logo was not a ‘Eureka!’ moment.
+The video below is a nice watch as Nike founder Phil Knight says the Nike swoosh logo is not a ‘Eureka!’ moment.

-We hope this article about the Nike Logo Evolution – The $35 Swoosh was interesting, and be sure to leave your comments below.
+We hope this article about the Nike Logo Evolution and History – The $35 Swoosh and found it interesting, and be sure to leave your comments below.

 If you would like more personal tips, advice, insights, and access to our community threads and other goodies join me in our community.
 You can comment directly on posts and have a discussion.